pcarrott/pcarrott.github.io/academic/content/slides/msc/index.md

 </span>
 {{< /fragment >}}

-{{< speaker_note >}}
+{{< speaker_note >}} <sub>

-First we require a representation predicate to describe the known state of the map, called IsSkipList.
+First, we require a representation predicate to describe the known state of the map, called IsSkipList.

-IsSkipList is parameterized by:
-- the pointer to the left sentinel, which tracks the physical state
+IsSkipList is parameterized by the pointer to the left sentinel, which tracks the physical state, ...

-- an abstract map, which corresponds to partial knowledge of the full map
+... an abstract map, which corresponds to partial knowledge of the full map, ...

-- a fraction, which indicates if we hold exclusive ownership of the full map; if q is lower than 1, then the skip list is shared with other threads that might attempt to perform updates
+... a fraction, which indicates that we hold exclusive ownership of the full map if equal to 1, ...

-- a list of ghost names to keep track of the required ghost state
+... and a list of ghost names to keep track of the required ghost state.

-This resource can be shared by decomposing the map and splitting the fraction, yielding two new resources.
+This resource can be shared by decomposing the map and splitting the fraction ...

+... yielding two new resources.

 Separate resources can also be joined to obtain a larger fraction of the skip list.

-We will now see how this representation predicate can be used to define an abstract specification for a concurrent map.

-{{< /speaker_note >}}
+</sub> {{< /speaker_note >}}

 ---